NabeehAS/DL_Project/README.md

 ## Project Files

+## Final Report
+The final project report is titled **Country Classification**.
+It details the methods, experiments, and results of this project.

+---

 ### Code Files
 - **AI_project_30-1000MobileNetV2Crop**
   Uses MobileNetV2 with cropping applied during training.
 Implements the MobileNet experiment described in the report.